🍸 DockTail

 Features

-- HTTP, HTTPS and TCP protocols
+- HTTP, HTTPS, TCP, and TLS-terminated TCP support.

-- Tailscale HTTPS with automatic TLS certificates
+- Tailscale HTTPS with automatic certificates.

-- Tailscale Funnel support (public internet access)
+- Tailscale Funnel for public internet access.

-- Multiple services from a single container
+- Multiple Tailscale services from one container.

-- Automatic cleanup when containers stop
+- Automatic reconciliation when containers restart or IPs change.

 Quick Start